chef/chef-workstation/docs-chef-io/content/workstation/upgrade_lab.md

 If you find yourself using many cookbooks--or complex cookbooks--downloaded from the Chef Infra Server, it will be worth the effort in the long run to try to track down their version-controlled sources.

 Tracking and testing changes in a CI/CD pipeline is an important part of managing your Chef infrastructure, but are beyond the scope of this guide.
-See [Learn Chef Rally](https://learn.chef.io/) for tutorials and contact [Chef Software customer support](https://www.chef.io/support/) when you are ready to modernize your system.
+See [Learn Chef Rally](https://learn.chef.io/) for tutorials and contact your Customer Success team when you are ready to modernize your system.

 ```bash
 ------------------------ WARNING ---------------------------